ML-brooowss/ML/README.md

 To further improve the recommender system, several enhancements could be explored.
 1) We could fine-tune the hybrid model performing a computationally heavy full GridSearch.
 We could also try to use dynamic weight optimization techniques such as Bayesian search or gradient-based learning instead of static grid search.
 2) We could also experiment with neural network-based recommenders, such as neural collaborative filtering or deep learning models that can learn complex interaction patterns between users and items.
-3) Another avenue is to test alternative embedding sources, including more recent models from the HuggingFace embedding leaderbord like GritLM-7b or Cohere.
+3) Another avenue is to test alternative embedding sources, including more recent models from the HuggingFace embedding leaderbord like GritLM-7b or Cohere (https://huggingface.co/spaces/mteb/leaderboard).
 4) Lastly, we could also try to incorporating temporal data (e.g., recency of interactions) and user demographic information to personalize recommendations more effectively.